-Ronald P. Corbett, Jr, Ed.D., former acting commissioner of the Massachusetts Probation Department, is project director for the Robina Institute’s Community Sanctions and Revocations Project, which will focus on nationwide practice in the area of parole and probation revocations.
+Ronald P. Corbett, Jr, Ed.D., former acting commissioner of the Massachusetts Probation Department, is project advisor for the Robina Institute’s Community Sanctions and Revocations Project, which will focus on nationwide practice in the area of parole and probation revocations.

 This project will explore existing practice regarding revocations, its impact on incarceration rates, and the potential for reform in several participant states.
 The Robina Institute will make the project’s findings and recommendations available to all 50 states.